crazyplayer303/OCR-ai/README.md

 python ocr.py path/to/image.png
 ```

 The program will output the text recognized from the image.
+If no text is detected, it will print an automatically generated caption instead.